The Eye of a Needle

 dimensions variable

-Yoshino Gypsum Art Foundation Collection meets Contemporary Art
+exhibition: Yoshino Gypsum Art Foundation Collection meets Contemporary Art

 Space O, Omotesando Hills, Tokyo